-Honda unveils new Odyssey in small, scrappy minivan market
+Honda goes higher-tech with Odyssey.
+Try the intercom.

 Still, DeLorenzo said he doesn’t think Honda was under pressure “to really push the envelope that much,” for the aging Odyssey.
 Rather, he said, the automaker needed to “take a really good vehicle and improve it” with things like seat and semi-autonomous innovations in an appropriately contemporary package.

 The new Odyssey goes on sale in the spring.
 Pricing hasn’t been announced, but the current model starts at about $30,000.
 Fuel economy ratings also haven’t been released, but the vehicle is nearly 100 pounds lighter than its predecessor.
-It’s going to be equipped with a 3.5-liter V-6 engine and one of two transmissions: a 9-speed or 10-speed automatic — the latter, Honda says, is a performance-boosting first for a minivan.
+It’s going to be equipped with a 3.5-liter V-6 engine and one of two transmissions: a 9-speed or 10-speed automatic — the latter, Honda says, is a performance-boosting, fuel-economy improving first for a minivan.

 Honda has sold 2.5 million Odysseys in the U.S. since its debut in 1994.
 The new version is the second generation to be designed and developed in North America and is made at the automaker’s plant in Lincoln, Alabama.